Glossematics: Meaning

-Hjelmslev’s theory of language
+Hjelmslev's theory of language

-Glossematics is an expansion of Saussure’s concept of language as a dual system of meaning and form.
+Glossematics is an expansion of Saussure's concept of language as a dual system of meaning and form.
 This is in contrast to a contemporary American tendency of placing semantics outside the core of linguistics.
-Hjelmslev was also influenced by the Prague Linguistic Circle to the extent that he considered full texts as the material for analysis rather than ‘utterances’ as was commonplace in American structuralism.
+Hjelmslev was also influenced by the Prague Linguistic Circle to the extent that he considered full texts as the material for analysis rather than ‘utterances' as was commonplace in American structuralism.
 Diverging from both American and European linguists, though, Hjelmslev considered language not as a social fact but as a computational system which underlies all sciences.

 The ultimate goal of the linguist is to gain a more perfect understanding of the whole through a thorough study of the structure of the constituent parts.
 To the greatest extent possible, glossematics seeks to construct a non-historical, non-sociological and non-psychological model based on language-specific principles and minimal reliance on factors external to the system.
-The linguist’s task, analysing texts or corpora of different languages, aims to establish a universal model of the inner workings of language by comparing the underlying meta-structures of a given language to others.
+The linguist's task, analysing texts or corpora of different languages, aims to establish a universal model of the inner workings of language by comparing the underlying meta-structures of a given language to others.
 Rather than separate fields of study, Hjelmslev regarded phonology, morphology, syntax, lexicology and semantics as part of the same apparatus.

-By ‘phonetics’ and ‘semantics’ Hjelmslev means unorganised sound and meaning.
+By ‘phonetics' and ‘semantics' Hjelmslev means unorganised sound and meaning.
 Instead, a linguist must study expression and content, the systematised organisation of form and meaning of a given language which is to be deduced from the research material.
 As manifested by subsequent models of structural grammar, but also to an extent by generative grammar, units of a given level are collected into inventories (e.g. word classes, phrase types, etc.).
-Glossematics is then meant to become a device which can correctly predict all grammatical sentences of any language.
+Glossematics is then meant to become a device which can correctly predict all grammatical sentences of any language."
 Hjelmslev's idea later came to be associated with Noam Chomsky who used a modification of it made by his PhD supervisor Zellig Harris.
-Hjelmslev's fame however continues in semiotics, and in functional linguistics where his idea is incorporated into modern grammatical models including systemic functional linguistics and Danish functional linguistics.
+Hjelmslev's influence extends to semiotics and to the systemic and Danish grammatical models of functional linguistics.